Lancaster, New Hampshire 03584

 Badger Peabody Smith Realty

 The Lancaster Historical Society is located in The Holton-Wilder House – the home is Coos County’s first two-story dwelling constructed in 1780.
-The structure has served as a home, tavern, church, meeting place and is now a museum.
+The structure has served as a home, tavern, church, and meeting place and is now a museum.
 Lancaster is home to the popular Lancaster Fair.

 Incorporated: 1763